 Every year, the United Nations Development Program releases a report that outlines indices and indicators of human development.
-The report gives an overview of the state of development around the world and identifies improvements in nations, including those that are developing or developed.
-In order to determine if a country is developed, the United Nations Development Program uses the Human Development Index (HDI).
+The report gives an overview of the state of development worldwide and identifies improvements in nations, including those that are developing or developed.
+To determine if a country is developed, the United Nations Development Program uses the Human Development Index (HDI).

-HDI is quantified by looking at a country's human development such as healthcare, education, and life expectancy.
-HDI is set on a scale that ranges from 0 to 1, with four different classifications of low human developed (0-.55), medium human development (.55-.70), high human development (.70-80), and very high human development (.80-1.0).
+HDI is quantified by looking at a country's human development, such as healthcare, education, and life expectancy.
+HDI is set on a scale that ranges from 0 to 1, with four different classifications of low human development (0-.55), medium human development (.55-.70), high human development (.70-80), and very high human development (.80-1.0).

 - Gabon (.702)